Exodouding/SHOUP/README.md

 Use Any Internal Injector : dinput8.dll - dsound.dll - xinput1_3.dll.
 (Know that dinput8.dll is blacklisted in GTAV !)

-Finally install the desired <a href="https://www.gta5-mods.com/scripts/most-downloaded">Script Hook V ASI Scripts</a> and/or <a href="https://www.nexusmods.com/reddeadredemption2/mods/categories/16/">Script Hook RDR2 .ASI Scripts</a>.
+Finally install the desired <a href="https://www.gta5-mods.com/scripts/most-downloaded">Script Hook V ASI Scripts</a> and/or <a href="https://www.nexusmods.com/reddeadredemption2/mods/categories/16/">Script Hook RDR2 ASI Scripts</a>.

 Very few .ASI Scripts might not work as they are blocking you from joining Online.
 (GTAV : <a href="https://www.gta5-mods.com/scripts/rampage-trainer">Rampage</a> - <a href="https://www.gta5-mods.com/scripts/project-x-thenecromance">Project X</a> | RDR2 : <a href="https://www.nexusmods.com/reddeadredemption2/mods/233">Rampage</a>)